bklogic/ServiceBuilder/resources/GettingStarted.md

     ```

 4. Compose SQLs
-    - Copy and paste the following into `sqls.sql` file
+    - Copy and paste the following into `sqls.sql` file and save.

     ```sql
     insert into productlines (